31z4/zookeeper-docker/README.md

 ## Connect to Zookeeper from the Zookeeper command line client

 	$ docker run -it --rm --link some-zookeeper:zookeeper 31z4/zookeeper zkCli.sh -server zookeeper

+## Configuration

+This images uses [sample configuration](https://github.com/apache/zookeeper/blob/release-3.4.8/conf/zoo_sample.cfg) of the Apache Zookeeper which is located in the `/conf` directory.
+The simplest way to change it is to mount your config file as a volume

+	$ docker run --name some-zookeeper -d -v $(pwd)/zoo.cfg:/conf/zoo.cfg 31z4/zookeeper

 # License